 - You would like to engage in informal dialogue with members of the wider community

-During the poster session, all posters will be displayed simultaneously in a conference space, and each presenter is expected to stand by his or her poster to engage in discussion with audience members.
+During the poster session, all posters will be displayed simultaneously in a conference space, and each presenter is expected to stand by their poster to engage in discussion with audience members.
 Presenters are encouraged to bring handouts that highlight key points for distribution to conference attendees.
-Posters sessions typically last 90 minutes.
+Posters sessions typically last 60 minutes.